Content on this page was generated by AI and has not been manually reviewed.

 Should I use UDP or TCP with OpenVPN?

 UDP is usually faster and preferred for everyday use, streaming, and gaming.
 TCP is more reliable on networks that block or throttle UDP traffic.
 If you experience frequent disconnects, try switching to TCP.
-Why your apps are refusing to work with your vpn and how to fix it

 What’s the difference between TLS-auth and TLS-crypt?

 TLS-auth adds an extra HMAC signature to the TLS handshake to help prevent certain attacks, while TLS-crypt encrypts the TLS handshake itself for stronger privacy.
 Some providers offer both. choose the option your setup supports.
+How to use edge built in vpn 2026

 How can I test if my VPN is leaking DNS or IP?